arachnist/axum-oidc/README.md

+# Do not use

+This repository exists only because crates.io doesn't support `git` dependencies.

+# Original readme

 This Library allows using [OpenID Connect](https://openid.net/developers/how-connect-works/) with [axum](https://github.com/tokio-rs/axum).
 It authenticates the user with the OpenID Connect Issuer and provides Extractors.